eth-brownie/brownie/docs/api-project.rst

 .. py:method:: build._get_error_source_from_pc(pc)

-    Given the program counter from a stack trace that caused a transaction to revert, returns the highlighted relevent source code and the name of the method that reverted.
+    Given the program counter from a stack trace that caused a transaction to revert, returns the highlighted relevant source code and the name of the method that reverted.

     Used by :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>` when generating a :func:`VirtualMachineError <brownie.exceptions.VirtualMachineError>`.